akilahjahin/SAD_Project_Team_Fusion_CafeZestro_ManagementSystem/README.md

 # SAD_Team_Fusion_CaféZestro_Management_System
 **See the    '  _NOTE_  '   &nbsp;&nbsp;&nbsp; & &nbsp;&nbsp;&nbsp;   '  _Instructions for observing codes and contributions_  '<br>scrolling downward at the end of the README.md file &nbsp;&nbsp;&nbsp; _(i.e. at the bottom of this page)_**
 ## Project Overview
-Team Fusion's &nbsp;**CaféZestro Management System**&nbsp; is a web-based application designed to streamline operations and enhance staff experience at &nbsp;**CaféZestro**&nbsp;.It provides tools for managing orders, inventory, staff, and staff interactions, ultimately improving efficiency and satisfaction.
+Team Fusion's &nbsp;**CaféZestro Management System**&nbsp; is a web-based application designed to streamline operations and enhance staff experience at &nbsp;**CaféZestro**&nbsp;.&nbsp;&nbsp;&nbsp;It provides tools for managing orders, inventory, staff, and staff interactions, ultimately improving efficiency and satisfaction.

 ## Features
 - **Order management:** &nbsp;&nbsp;&nbsp;Create, fulfill customer orders with printouts of Billing.